Comprehensive Behavioral Intervention for Tics

 Your 9th session is booked 4 weeks after your 8th session and is considered your last “official” session for CBIT.
 However, two additional sessions (up to 11 sessions) may be added as needed each month, or at any interval needed.

-• Children in Motion accepts Insurance for CBIT sessions that are completed within the state of Utah.
 Please check our Insurance Page for more information regarding our current “In-Network” Plans.

 For Out of Network Clients:

 If Children in Motion is out of network for your insurance plan, you may choose to pay cash for sessions.
-You can view our pricing on our Services Page.

 • Payment Plans are available if needed.